Volkarl/P4-CrawlProgrammingLanguage/libcompiler/SyntaxTree/Nodes/redgreen.md

 * Takes form of a tree.
 * Mostly reusable.

-This is archived by not using a tree.
+This is achieved by not using a single tree.
 Instead 2 trees are used.
 There are the red public tree and the green private tree.

 The *Green* tree is a true, immutable data structure that is build bottom up representing the ast.